 - On the Java edition, you can use the F3+N shortcut to switch to spectator mode.
 There are no such shortcuts on the Bedrock edition.

 Frequently Asked Questions

 Most mobs in Minecraft can’t see or recognize you in spectator mode.
 However, as per our testing, the Allay notices and follows you even if you are in spectator mode.
 It can’t pass through blocks like a spectator, so it will give up and stop following you if you travel through blocks.

 Unless they are in spectator mode as well, the other players can’t see you while you are spectating.

 To use a Nether portal or an end portal, for that matter, you have to first switch to another game mode.
 Once you are in the new dimension, you can switch back to the spectator game mode.

 Turn On Spectator Mode in Minecraft Bedrock Today

 Taking it as proof of parity improvements, the spectator mode is bringing Minecraft’s two editions even closer in terms of features.
 You can use this X-ray vision power of the spectator mode to do a variety of in-game stuff without any external add-ons.
 However, that’s not all.
-As Mojang is still in the testing phase of this game mode, alongside a host of other Minecraft 1.19 updates, we might receive the other missing game modes for Bedrock too.
+As Mojang is openly testing the new features of the Minecraft 1.20 update, we might receive another missing game mode for Bedrock too.
 Yes, we are talking about the amazing hardcore mode, which is also exclusive to the Java edition for now.
 The closest thing Bedrock players have at the moment are these best Minecraft adventure maps.
 But even those are easy to defeat if you know how to use a Beacon in Minecraft.